direktiv/function-builder/docs/README.md

 This defines the environment variables for the command.
 Templating can be used for the keys as well as the values.

+### workingdir

+This sets the workgin dir for the application.
+Instead of using the temporary Direktiv temporary this directory will be used.

 ### runtime-envs

 If runtime environment variables are required, meaning the client sends environment variables to the service, the `runtime-envs` attribute can be used to add them to the static list in `env`.
 This attibute contains a template which has to return a JSON array of strings in `KEY=VALUE` format.
 The following example is taken from the terraform service.